UC Berkeley's student housing plans and goals.

 These are the reasons our student housing initiative commits us to double the number of beds available in university-owned and -operated residential facilities.

 That, in turn, means we must build on every university-owned site the task force identified.
 We are a land-poor campus and we must use all of the sites we have to support the students we enroll.
 Building on undeveloped university property that lacks water, electricity, and transportation infrastructure is not feasible due to prohibitive costs and environmental considerations.

-- Permanent housing with onsite services benefiting the very low-income and unhoused members of our community.
+- Permanent housing with onsite services benefiting more than 100 very low-income and unhoused members of our community.

 - 1.7-acres of renewed and revitalized park space for the safe enjoyment of everyone.